hrimlee/SSLLAP/README.md

 # SSLLAP
-This repository contains the code for
-Self-Supervised Learning with Attention-based Latent Signal Augmentation for Sleep Staging with Limited Labeled Data
+This repository contains the code of [SSLAPP] Self-Supervised Learning with Attention-based Latent Signal Augmentation for Sleep Staging with Limited Labeled Data
 ![model_img](./img/model_img.png)
 If the code or the paper has been useful in your research, please add a citation to our work: